On the k-Means/Median Cost Function: Abstract

 \section{Abstract}

 In this work, we study the $k$-means cost function.
-The (Euclidean) $k$-means problem can be described as follows: given a dataset $X \subseteq \R^d$ and a positive integer $k$, find a set of $k$ centers $C \subseteq \R^d$ such that $\Phi(C, X) \stackrel{def}{=} \sum_{x \in X} \min_{c \in C} ||x - c||^2$ is minimized.
-Let $\Delta_k(X) \stackrel{def}{=} \min_{C \subseteq \R^d} \Phi(C, X)$ denote the cost of the optimal $k$-means solution.
-It is simple to observe that for any dataset $X$, $\Delta_k(X)$ decreases as $k$ increases.
-We try to understand this behaviour more precisely.
-For any dataset $X \subseteq \R^d$, integer $k \geq 1$, and a small precision parameter $\veps > 0$, let $\Lp{\veps}$ denote the smallest integer such that $\Delta_{\Lp{\veps}}(X) \leq \veps \cdot \Delta_{k}(X)$.
+Given a dataset $X \subseteq \R^d$ and an integer $k$, the goal of the Euclidean $k$-means problem is to find a set of $k$ centers $C \subseteq \R^d$ such that $\Phi(C, X) \equiv \sum_{x \in X} \min_{c \in C} \norm{x - c}^2$ is minimized.
+Let $\Delta(X,k) \equiv \min_{C \subseteq \R^d} \Phi(C, X)$ denote the cost of the optimal $k$-means solution.
+For any dataset $X$, $\Delta(X,k)$ decreases as $k$ increases.
+In this work, we try to understand this behaviour more precisely.
+For any dataset $X \subseteq \R^d$, integer $k \geq 1$, and a precision parameter $\veps > 0$, let $\Lp{\veps}$ denote the smallest integer such that $\Delta(X,\Lp{\veps}) \leq \veps \cdot \Delta(X,k)$.
 We show upper and lower bounds on this quantity.
-Our techniques generalize for the metric $k$-median problem in arbitrary metrics and we give bounds in terms of the {\em doubling dimension} of the metric.
-Finally, we observe that for any dataset $X$, we can compute a set $S$ of size $O \left(\Lp{\frac{\veps}{c}} \right)$ such that $\Delta_{S}(X) \leq \veps \cdot \Delta_k(X)$ using the {\em $D^2$-sampling} algorithm which is also known as the {\em $k$-means++} seeding procedure.
-In the previous statement, $c$ is some fixed constant.
-Some applications of our bounds are as follows: \begin{enumerate} \item {\it Pseudo-approximation of $k$-means++}: Analysing the approximation and pseudo-approximation guarantees of $k$-means++ seeding has been a popular research topic.
-The goal has been to understand how the cost behaves as a function of the number of centers sampled by this algorithm.
+Our techniques generalize for the metric $k$-median problem in arbitrary metric spaces and we give bounds in terms of the {\em doubling dimension} of the metric.
+Finally, we observe that for any dataset $X$, we can compute a set $S$ of size $O \left(\Lp{\veps/c} \right)$ using {\em $D^2$-sampling} such that $\Phi(S,X) \leq \veps \cdot \Delta(X,k)$ for some fixed constant $c$.
+Next, we mention some applications of our bounds.
+First, analysing the pseudo-approximation guarantees of $k$-means++ seeding has been a popular research topic.
 Our results may be seen as non-trivial addition to the current state of knowledge.

-\item {\it Sampling based coreset for $k$-means}: Our bounds imply that any constant approximation algorithm when executed with number of clusters $O \left(\Lp{\frac{\veps^2}{c}} \right)$ gives an {\em $(k, \veps)$-coreset} for the $k$-means problem.
-In particular, this means that any set $S$ of size $O \left(\Lp{\frac{\veps^2}{c}} \right)$ sampled with $D^2$-sampling is a $(k, \veps)$-coreset.
-This gives an improvement over similar results of Ackermann \etal\cite{streamkm}. \end{enumerate}
+Secondly, our bounds imply that any constant approximation algorithm when executed with number of clusters $O \left(\Lp{\veps^2/c} \right)$ gives an {\em $(k, \veps)$-coreset} for the $k$-means problem.
+This implies that a $D^2$-sampled set of size $O \left(\Lp{\veps^2/c} \right)$ is a $(k, \veps)$-coreset.
+This is an improvement over similar results of Ackermann \etal\cite{streamkm}.
+Third, our results also imply that the rate of decrease of $\Delta_k(X)$ with $k$ depends on the {\it intrinsic dimension} of any dataset $X$.
+Hence the rate at which $\Delta_k(X)$ diminishes may be used to infer the intrinsic dimension of a dataset $X$.
+We propose a sampling based intrinsic dimension estimator and evaluate it on real and synthetic datasets.